senivan/OHPC-Slurm-Warewulf4-ans-playbook/README.md

 This repository contains an Ansible playbook for setting up a cluster using Warewulf4, Slurm, and OpenHPC.
 The playbook automates the installation and configuration of the necessary components to create a fully functional HPC cluster.

 ## Prerequisites
-- All nodes should be running rocky linux.
-The playbook has been tested on Rocky Linux 9.4.
+- Master node should be running rocky linux.
+The playbook has been tested on Rocky Linux 9.4 and 9.5.

 ## Instructions
-1. Look through the `inventory` file and update the IP addresses and hostnames of the nodes in your cluster.
+1. Look through the `inventory` file and update the IP address and hostname of the master node.
-2. Ensure that the Ansible control node has SSH access to all nodes in the cluster.
+2. Ensure that the Ansible control node has SSH access to the master node.
-3. Install Ansible on the control node if it is not already installed.
+3. Your external computer running ansbile playbook, should have ansible installed
 4. Now go through the vars.yaml file and update the variables to match your cluster configuration.
 The variables include:
     - `repo_url`: The URL of the OpenHPC repository.
     - `ntp_server`: The NTP server to use for time synchronization.